 Ranked in these QuestionsQuestion Ranking

-If you rely on the Control-X, V, C shortcuts, these keys don't move from their QWERTY locations.
+If you rely on the Control-A/X/C/V shortcuts (select all, cut, copy, paste), these keys don't move from their QWERTY locations.

 Pro Relatively quick to learn